chrultrabook/docs/src/docs/faq.md

 ### How do I get my top row keys on Linux to act like how they did on chromeOS?
 * Follow the instructions [in this github repo](https://github.com/WeirdTreeThing/cros-keyboard-map).

-### I'm using the UEFI firmware, installed my OS [Linux], and it still boots to the EFI shell - what do I do?
-* Sounds like your Linux distro doesn't install the EFI bootloader in the default location - no worries, it's an easy fix:
-  * Type `exit` to return to the UEFI settings menu, then select Boot Maintenance Manager.
-From there, select Boot From File, then navigate to and boot from `/EFI/[distro name]/grubx64.efi` (where [distro name] will be fedora, arch, debian, etc).
-Once your OS is booted, open a terminal/shell, and type the following (observing case):

-   * `sudo su`
-   * `mkdir -p /boot/efi/EFI/BOOT`
-   * `cp /boot/efi/EFI/[distro name from above]/grubx64.efi /boot/efi/EFI/BOOT/BOOTX64.efi`

-   * Then reboot to test.
-What we're doing is copying the grub EFI boot stub from the OS installed location to the location the firmware is expecting (/EFI/BOOT/BOOTX64.efi) on the EFI system partition (ESP), which most (Debian/Ubuntu-based?) distros will mount at /boot/efi.
-You may need to adjust slightly for your distro, but these instructions should work in most cases.

 <br>